 Fantastic golf can be found all over Malaysia.
 In the north of the peninsular section of the country, the paradise island of Langkawi is home to the thrilling Els Club Teluk Datai.
 The quality rarely lets up as you venture further south on the mainland.

-The country’s vibrant capital Kuala Lumpur is a portal to several world-class tracks including TPC Kuala Lumpur and The Mines.
-The southern state of Johor, meanwhile, is also home to numerous excellent layouts.
+The country’s vibrant capital Kuala Lumpur is a portal to several worldclass tracks including TPC Kuala Lumpur and The Mines.
+The southern state of Johor, meanwhile, is also home to numerous excellent layouts, such as the two The Els Club Desaru Coast courses.

 Standards remain elevated when you travel over to Malaysia’s portion of the giant island of Borneo.
 The state of Sabah is long established as a heaven for golfers.
 With the imposing bulk of Mount Kinabalu – the tallest peak in Southeast Asia – providing a dramatic backdrop, golfers will scale the heights of design excellence at a collection of tropical beauties that encapsulate Malaysia’s overall appeal as a golf destination.